Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Results and Discussions

 To further investigate the driving efficiency of learning-based baselines with Scene-Rep Transformer, the mean and standard deviation of the completion time for successful trials during testing episodes are computed for each urban scenario (Table \ref{table_4}).
 The results reflect the improving traveling efficiency of the proposed method under the majority of urban scenarios.

 It takes a longer time for PPO and SAC agents to finish the task.
-They both show tentative behaviors to strictly follow the routine maneuvers for PPO or act with randomness due to bias of local predictions for SAC.
-DrQ delivers a better traveling efficiency and lower variance owing to the data regularization mechanism during training.
+They both show tentative behaviors to strictly follow the routine maneuvers for PPO or act with randomness due to the bias of local predictions for SAC.
+DrQ delivers better traveling efficiency and lower variance owing to the data regularization mechanism during training.
 This is further extended by the proposed Scene-Rep Transformer through the data augmentation for multi-step future pairs, leading to similar features.

+{To validate the hyper-realistic performances for dynamics and actor diversity, we conducted testing in CARLA with the same settings and metrics as used in SMARTS.
+The results showed a similar trend for all baselines, with a slight drop in performance compared with the left-turn scenario in SMARTS.
+This decrease is partially attributed to the more complex dynamics and diverse range of traffic participants (i.e. pedestrians and social vehicles), which were not specifically modeled for their types in our framework, and directly serve in state inputs.
+It is important to note that the performance drop in CARLA was greater than in SMARTS.
+This is likely due to occasional dead-lock effects experienced by the interactions of other participants in CARLA.}